lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 }
 ```

-If no `toAttribute` function is supplied for a reflected attribute, the attribute is set to the property value without conversion.
+If no `toAttribute` function is supplied for a reflected attribute, the attribute is set to the property value using the default converter.

-During an update, if `toAttribute` returns `null` or `undefined`, the attribute is removed.
+If `toAttribute` returns `null` or `undefined`, the attribute is removed.

 ### Enabling attribute reflection {#reflected-attributes}